ColoradoDemography/Server-and-Website-Documentation/doc/full-gis-server-restore-new.md

 ![GCP Setup Image2](/img/restore-3.png)

-Create a 'giant' 850 GB Persistent Disk (ignore the picture for now):
+Create a 'giant' 850 GB Persistent Disk, then edit dlg-coreos and add giant as an additional disk:

 ![GCP Setup Image3](/img/setup2a.jpg)